printable version

 Director , Robin Guarino

-Versatile director Robin Guarino's sphere of activity continues to expand beyond conventional opera production.
-She open's the 2008 season at Canadian Opera Company directing Don Giovanni.
-Following that she makes her BAM Next Wave Festival debut in November 2008, directing composer Douglas Cuomo's Arjuna's Dilemma, a multimedia oratorio.
-This follows a busy 2008 on the operatic stage, where she directed Handel's Giulio Cesare in Egitto for Glimmerglass Opera, Aida for Seattle Opera.
-In 2007 she directed, Handel's Giulio Cesare in Egitto for Seattle Opera, Rossini's Il Signor Bruschino for New York's Gotham Chamber Opera, Le Nozze di Figaro at the Metropolitan Opera, Chabrier's L'Etoile at Wolf Trap Opera and Glück's Iphigénie en Aulide and Mozart's Idomeneo, both for Juilliard Opera Theater.
+She opened the 2008 season at Canadian Opera Company directing Don Giovanni.
+Following that she made her BAM Next Wave Festival debut in November 2008, directing composer Douglas Cuomo's Arjuna's Dilemma, a multimedia oratorio.
+This followed a busy 2008 on the operatic stage, where she directed Handel's Giulio Cesare in Egitto for Glimmerglass Opera, Aida for Seattle Opera.
+In 2007 she directed, Handel's Giulio Cesare in Egitto for Seattle Opera, Rossini's Il Signor Bruschino for New York's Gotham Chamber Opera, Le Nozze di Figaro at the Metropolitan Opera, Chabrier's L'Etoile at Wolf Trap Opera.

 Lincoln Center has long been an artistic home for Ms. Guarino, as she has staged numerous productions at the Metropolitan Opera (including Don Giovanni, Così Fan Tutte, Die Zauberflöte, Le Nozze di Figaro and Lohengrin) since 1992.
 Nationally, her work has been featured at such companies as San Francisco Opera (Merola and Adler Programs), Glimmerglass Opera, Wolf Trap Opera, Chautauqua Opera, Florida Grand Opera, Arizona Opera, Tulsa Opera and Virginia Opera.

-A proponent of contemporary opera, Ms. Guarino directed the American premiere of Sutermeister's Die Schwarze Spinne for New York's Gotham Chamber Opera, and Carly Simon's Romulus Hunt at Opera Company of North Carolina.
+Ms. Guarino directed the American premiere of Sutermeister's Die Schwarze Spinne for New York's Gotham Chamber Opera, and Carly Simon's Romulus Hunt at Opera Company of North Carolina.
 Additionally, she directed "Six Ten-Minute Operas I & II" (which included world premieres of Jake Heggie's Again, Mark Adamo's Avow, and David del Tredici's Dracula) for the EOS Orchestra.
 She has also developed work with composers Libby Larsen, Ricky Ian Gordon, Jonathan Sheffer, Martin Hennessey, Jonathan Eaton, Deborah Drattell, and Brian Fitz Patton, as well as with librettists Philip Littell and Mark Campbell.

 A distinguished Alumni of Bard College, Guarino has collaborated with Leon Botstein and the American Symphony Orchestra/Bard Music Festival on numerous productions.
 Her innovative staging of Janácek's Diary of One Who Vanished with pianist Ken Noda opened the Bard Music Festival's first season at The Richard B. Fisher Center for the Performing Arts, designed by architect Frank Gehry.
 Other productions include Schumann's Manfred, Orff's Carmina Burana (Avery Fisher Hall) and Janácek's From the House of the Dead (Alice Tully Hall).